 - Rehabilitation expenses

-Unlike most worker’s compensation services, this act also allows injured employees to choose their own doctors and medical providers.
-The LHWCA often acts as a mediating party to resolve claim disputes between employers and injured workers.
+Unlike most workers’ compensation services, the LHWCA also allows injured employees to choose their doctors and medical providers.
+The LHWCA often acts as a mediator to resolve claim disputes between employers and injured workers.

-Filing Your Case Within the State’s Deadlines
+Filing Your Case Within State Deadlines

 Third-Party Liability Claims

-In addition to receiving state or longshoreman and harbor worker’s compensation benefits, maritime employees may be able to file a claim against a third party for their negligence.
+In addition to receiving state or longshoreman and harbor workers’ compensation benefits, maritime employees may be able to file a claim against a third party for their negligence.